EdJoPaTo/project-below/README.md

 It works but there won't be auto-completion of commands either.
 Also, it creates a lot of bash / alias dark magic my future me wants to understand or simply adapt to other dependency managers.

-In turn, I created this small tool which helps me to do exactly what I need in a simple way.
+In turn, I created this tool which helps me to do exactly what I need in a simple way.

+As this tool uses the same directory walker like [`fd`](https://github.com/sharkdp/fd) or [`rg`](https://github.com/BurntSushi/ripgrep) it's way faster than `find` can ever be and uses smart features like ignore files, it skips hidden folders, …

 ## Examples